Rikiza89/Portable-python-in-USB/README_Linux.md

-# Portable Python on USB Drive for Linux/Raspberry Pi
+# Portable Python on USB Drive for Linux/Raspberry Pi.
+(Not fully tested yet)

 A complete guide to create a portable Python environment on a USB drive that can run on Linux systems and Raspberry Pi without requiring Python installation.